saMahmoudzadeh/docs/homestead.md

 Homestead publishes hostnames using `mDNS` for automatic host resolution.
 If you set `hostname: homestead` in your `Homestead.yaml` file, the host will be available at `homestead.local`. macOS, iOS, and Linux desktop distributions include `mDNS` support by default.
 If you are using Windows, you must install [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).

 Using automatic hostnames works best for [per project installations](#per-project-installation) of Homestead.
-If you host multiple sites on a single Homestead instance, you may add the "domains" for your web sites to the `hosts` file on your machine.
+If you host multiple sites on a single Homestead instance, you may add the "domains" for your websites to the `hosts` file on your machine.
 The `hosts` file will redirect requests for your Homestead sites into your Homestead virtual machine.
 On macOS and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following:

     192.168.56.56  homestead.test